-In his book, "Greater Milwaukee's Growing Pains, 1950-2000: An Insider's View," Richard W. Cutler notes that the completion of the STH-794/Lake Parkway resulted in near-immediate benefits, including lower traffic volume on local streets (counts on one street dropped 43 percent alone!), shortened trips (and lower cab fares) from downtown Milwaukee to the airport, lower traffic volumes on the I-94/I-43 High-Rise Bridge, and even a very happy mayor of Cudahy touting the safety and economic impacts of the new highway.
+In "Greater Milwaukee's Growing Pains, 1950-2000: An Insider's View," Richard W. Cutler notes the completion of the STH-794/Lake Parkway resulted in near-immediate benefits, including lower traffic volume on local streets (counts on one street dropped 43 percent alone!), shortened trips (and lower cab fares) from downtown Milwaukee to the airport, lower traffic volumes on the I-94/I-43 High-Rise Bridge, and even a very happy mayor of Cudahy touting the safety and economic impacts of the new highway.
 The Lake Parkway was the exception that proved the rule stating no additional freeway (or expressway) mileage would be built in Milwaukee County after the impasse of the 1970s.

 With all of the benefits associated with the new Lake Parkway extension, an unfortunate incident occurred on December 13, 2000: one of the support beams on the Hoan Bridge failed and caused a section of the structure to sag, placing stress on the remaining beams.
 The bridge was immediately closed until it could be inspected and a plan for repair could be drafted.
-[See the Hoan Bridge: 2000 article for complete information.]
+[See the Hoan Bridge: 2000 article for complete details.]

 The Lake Parkway was originally designed to continue southerly from Layton Ave, paralleling the railroad tracks for another 4,000 feet before turning easterly to an intersection with Pennsylvania Ave at Edgerton Ave.
 However, the Milwaukee Journal-Sentinel reported in 2001 that a "land acquisition issue" in the 1990s prevented WisDOT from "finishing" the parkway as originally planned.
 Thus, the department terminated it at Layton Ave, but built the "stub ends" to continue it southerly when funding became available again.
-Originally scheduled for completion in 2009, WisDOT pushed up construction of the connector, which was constructed in 2004-05 for approximately $4 million.
-Any further southerly extension of the Lake Parkway along the original line for the Lake Freeway is, at present, unplanned and rather unlikely.
+Originally scheduled for completion in 2009, WisDOT pushed up construction of the connector, which was constructed in 2004–05 for approximately $4 million.